MalasadaTech/decode-extension/README.md

 - **Main Document Only**: Works on the main webpage, not within iframes or embedded content.
 - **Basic Decoding**: Uses `decodeURIComponent`, `atob`, hex decoding, and Unicode escape decoding, which may not handle non-standard or multi-layered encodings.
-- **Alert Output**: Results appear in a toast notification with selectable text and a close button, allowing for easy copying.
+- **Toast Notification**: Results appear in a toast notification with selectable text and a close button, allowing for easy copying.
-- **Error Messages**: Invalid input triggers a generic error without detailed feedback.
+- **Error Messages**: Invalid input now provides descriptive error messages with suggestions (e.g., suggesting to use "Decode as Hex" when base64 decoding fails on hex-like input).

+Recent improvements include:
+- Robust base64 decoding that handles ambiguous input (hex-formatted data that might be selected as base64)
+- Automatic parsing of escape sequences like `\n` and `\t` in all decoded text
+- Improved toast notification display with proper whitespace preservation
+- Descriptive error messages with helpful suggestions

-Future updates could add support for more encodings or a better result display.
+Future updates could add support for more encodings or additional display options.

 ## License

 This project is licensed under the [MIT License](LICENSE).
 See the [LICENSE](LICENSE) file for details.

-*Last updated: Monday, May 19, 2025*
+*Last updated: Monday, May 19, 2025 - Added base64 decoding improvements and escaped character handling*